The Goods: Live Hard, Sell Hard

 The Goods: Live Hard, Sell Hard is a 2009 American comedy film directed by Neal Brennan, produced by Adam McKay, Will Ferrell, Kevin Messick and Chris Henchy, written by Andy Stock and Rick Stempson and starring Jeremy Piven, Ving Rhames, James Brolin, David Koechner, Kathryn Hahn, Ed Helms, Jordana Spiro and Craig Robinson.
-Originally titled The Goods: The Don Ready Story, the film was theatrically released on August 14, 2009 in the United States by Paramount Vantage and was released on DVD as a rental only with no special features November 17 and for sale December 15.
+Originally titled The Goods: The Don Ready Story, the film was theatrically released on August 14, 2009 in the United States by Paramount Pictures and was released on DVD as a rental only with no special features November 17 and for sale December 15.
 The film received mostly negative reviews from critics and grossed $15.3 million against a $10 million budget.

 Plot

 Ben Selleck's car dealership, in Temecula, California, is failing, so he hires a mercenary, Don Ready.
 They have 211 cars to sell over the 4th of July weekend.
 Don's team of Babs, Jibby, and Brent promise him they will make the dealership a profit over the weekend.

 On the first day the crowds gather for hot dogs and other gimmicks.
 Don notices that the naturally talented salesman, Blake, could be his son (he was there once before and had a brief fling).
 The sales team sells the cars by any means necessary and finish the day selling 71 cars.

 Before they can leave the lot, Stu Harding and his son Paxton from the opposing dealership offer to purchase the lot.
 As Paxton is marrying Ben's daughter, Ivy, he is trying to put his future father-in-law out of business.
 Paxton only wants practice space for his "man-band", Big Ups, and eventually wants to take them worldwide.
 Ben almost finalizes a deal with Stu but Don promises to sell every car on the lot.

 The second day starts off poorly with a dishonest commercial that Ben is dying of testicular cancer.
 When it is time for Eric Bice, Bo Bice's brother, to take the stage, he backs out at the last minute, and Don takes the stage.
 The crowd riots when they find out Don is an atrocious singer.
 Taking advantage of all the cameras on the lot from the riot, the team starts a sale for 20% off to the police.